We assume you have many questions regarding the event, so we created this page, where you can find useful information to help you get ready.

 If you are planning to arrive at the event in a caravan, you must be aware of the regulations for Caravans in Midburn and prepare yourself accordingly.

-We encourage the participants to bring their bicycle to the event, click here for important details and explanations regarding bicycles.
+click here for important details and explanations regarding bicycles.

 We all want to come to Midburn and return home safe and sound to tell about it.
 We prepared a few rules and guidelines to help you maintain your health.
 Click here to read them.